-Apart from lecturing Statistics and Econometrics at FEA, he was also invited to teach International Finance and Financial Econometrics at both the Faculty and Graduate School of Business (GSB), the University of Malaya, between 2009 and 2010.
-From Sept 2012 to May 2013, he was a Visiting Scholar at the Risk Management Institute, National University of Singapore (NUS), where he was a research group member in credit rating dynamics.
-He also attended the Executive Education Program in Portfolio Management, Asset Allocation and Behavioral Finance conducted by Emeritus Professor Burton Malkiel, Yacine Ait-Shalia, Harrison Hong and colleagues at the Bendheim Center for Finance, Princeton University in June 2013.
+Apart from lecturing Statistics and Econometrics at FEA, he was also invited to teach International Finance and Financial Econometrics at the Faculty and Graduate School of Business (GSB), the University of Malaya, between 2009 and 2010.
+From Sept 2012 to May 2013, he was a Visiting Scholar at the Risk Management Institute, National University of Singapore (NUS), a research group member in credit rating dynamics.
+He also attended the Executive Education Program in Portfolio Management, Asset Allocation and Behavioral Finance conducted by Emeritus Professor Burton Malkiel, Yacine Ait-Shalia, Harrison Hong and colleagues at the Bendheim Center for Finance Princeton University June 2013.
 He was invited to contribute to Malaysia's Business Optimism Index (BOI) study by Dun & Bradstreet and authoring a professional text for the Malaysian Insurance Institute (MII) in 2014-2015.

 He is the Associate Research Fellow of MIER and the Honorary Secretary to the Malaysian Economic Association (MEA).
-He also actively reviews ISI and Scopus-indexed journals like Applied Economics, Investment Analyst Journal and Singapore Economic Review (Source: https://publons.com/).
-Beyond academia, he served as Officer Cadet (1992-95) of PALAPES USM and was commissioned by HM The King as Reserve Officer (Lt M.) on 17 June 1995.
-He has also been associated with the Malaysian Finance Association (MFA) activities, having served as the Honorary Secretary of MFA (2015-2019) and Hon.
-Auditor (2019-2021).
-He was a founding member of the Global Association of Risk Professionals (GARP) Malaysian chapter in 2008.
+He also actively reviews ISI and Scopus-indexed journals like Applied Economics, Investment Analyst Journal and Singapore Economic Review (Source: https://publons.com/researcher/1310927/wee-yeap-lau/).
+He has also been associated with the Malaysian Finance Association (MFA) activities, serving as the Honorary Secretary of MFA (2015-2019) and Hon.
+Auditor (2019-2022).
+He was also a founding member of the Global Association of Risk Professionals (GARP) Malaysian chapter in 2008.

 For a shorter biography and selected publications, please refer to: